Having morning sickness at night is not unusual among women who suffer from nausea and vomiting during the first trimester of pregnancy.

 Though it is called “morning sickness”, many of us can attest to the fact that it can occur at any time of the day…. even all day!

 I had very little nausea and vomiting in the morning.
 Late afternoon and evening were when it would really hit me.
+I was one of those lucky ones that had morning sickness at night.

 What causes morning sickness?